raj793/react-user-story/README.md

 ## User Story App in React, Redux, with persistable store using redux-persist

-- Token validation is not supported.
-- Cookie encryption is not supported.
-- Story status is set explicitly while populating the state.
-- Any other unavailable data or instruction is improvised accordingly.

 ## Available Scripts

 In the project directory, you can run: